 Automatic renewal

-- On startup, it requests certificates from Let’s Encrypt using
+The cert-manager container runs a continuous loop:- On startup, it requests certificates from Let’s Encrypt using

-- It then sleeps for 24 hours
+lego run - It then sleeps for 24 hours

 - After waking, it runs

-lego renew, which only renews certificates within 30 days of expiry
+lego renew, which only renews certificates within 30 days of expiry - The loop repeats indefinitely

 Post-renewal hooks

 After certificates are renewed on disk, services that cache TLS state in memory need to reload.
 Currently, the cert-manager does not execute post-renewal hooks automatically.
-You need to signal services manually after a renewal:
+You need to signal services manually after a renewal:-

 Reload UnrealIRCd TLS certificates (no downtime, no client disconnection):